Anti-Dumping (ADD) and Countervailing (CD) Duty

 Further information

-If you need further information, please contact the Origin and Valuation Unit.
+If you require further information, please contact the Origin and Valuation Unit.